DeepanshuSarawagi/Kubernetes/01-Kubernetes-Cluster-Architecture/etcd.md

 If the WRITES come through any of the follower nodes, it forwards the operation to leader node internally.
 A WRITE can be considered complete only when it receives consent from the other nodes in the cluster.

+### Leader election process:

+ETCD implements distributed consensus using RAFT protocol.
+RAFT algorithm uses random timers for initiating requests.
+For example, a random timer is kicked off on all the nodes.
+The first one to finish the timer sends out a request to the other nodes requesting permission to be the leader.
+The other nodes respond the request with a vote and the requesting node assumes the leader role.